dydra001/quantitative-trading-system/README.md

    - Trade count (20%) - statistical significance
    - Loss streak penalty - risk of blow-up

+**4. PARAMETER SELECTION:**

+   The server sorts all combinations by score, selects the highest, and saves it to a file.
+I then manually update the Pine Script inputs with the winning parameters for the coming week.

 **Key Features:**
 - 3-factor entry model (trend + mean reversion + pattern)